jekyll/jekyll/site/_docs/github-pages.md

 powered by Jekyll behind the scenes, so in addition to supporting regular HTML content, they’re also a great way to host your Jekyll-powered website for free.

+Never built a website with GitHub Pages before?
+[See this marvelous guide by Jonathan McGlone to get you up and running](http://jmcglone.com/guides/github-pages/).
+This guide will teach you what you need to know about Git, GitHub, and Jekyll to create your very own website on GitHub Pages.

 ## Deploying Jekyll to GitHub Pages

 GitHub Pages work by looking at certain branches of repositories on GitHub.